 What is the best climate for growing tomatoes?

-Tomato plants need 3 to 4 months of warm, dry climate because it is considered to be a warm season crop.
+Tomato plants need 3 to 4 months of warm, dry climate because it is considered to be a warm-season crop.
 Frost and high humidity are not suitable for these plants.
-The temperature of the farming region should be around 10-30˚C. Temperatures above or below this range can cause damage in the plant tissues and slow down the physiological functioning of the plant.
-The plants need medium low to medium annual rainfall during the growing period.
+The temperature of the farming region should be around 10-30˚C. Temperatures above or below this range can cause damage to the plant tissues and slow down the physiological functioning of the plant.
+The plants need medium-low to medium annual rainfall during the growing period.

 What are some of the physiological problems in tomatoes?